dataengineering-community/launchpad/Linux/task.md

 - Adjust permissions to secure files and directories:
 - Set the input folder to be writable only by your user.
 - Restrict access to logs so only authorized users can read them.

+## Submission:
+Submit a link to your GitHub repo containing your solution.

+Submit using this form - https://forms.gle/zadQcmK8xBV8RRBd7

+**Duration:** 7 days

+**Deadline:** 03/10/2025